Senate passes budget resolution, setting stage for Democrats' $3.5 trillion package

 The budget resolution provides instructions to committees to draft legislation that can pass using a process known as reconciliation, which allows Democrats to pass the package with a simple majority.
 No Republicans are expected to support the budget reconciliation package.

 Before the Senate voted to pass the budget resolution, the Senate held a series of votes on amendments in a process known as a "vote-a-rama," in which senators offered non-binding changes to apply political pressure on their colleagues.
-Senators cast votes over more than 14 hours before voting on the $3.5 trillion resolution.
+Senators cast votes over more than 14 hours, on 47 amendments before voting on the $3.5 trillion resolution.

 In a letter to colleagues on Monday, Schumer said he and Senator Bernie Sanders of Vermont, who is the chair of the Senate Budget Committee, have been in contact with Pelosi and House Budget Committee chair John Yarmuth on developing the budget.
 Schumer's letter also notes that the budget resolution sets September 15th as the date for committees to submit the legislation for the caucus to review.